DndrGstn/Projec-Wine-Lips/README.md

 ### Wireframes
 Attach wireframes in this section
 ### Typography
-i use Arial. its very clean and easaly read
+Font: Arial

+Reason: Clean, easily readable, and works well with the retro aesthetic.
 ### Colour Scheme
-i wanted to use vibrant colours to match the estetic of the band
+Vibrant, psychedelic colours to match the band’s style.

 <img width="1868" height="326" alt="colour scheme" src="https://github.com/user-attachments/assets/9955d3ad-dc37-4048-94b4-a99f32e7fb44" />

-## Features:
-The Wine Lips website features a top navigation bar with links to Home, About Us, Merch, and Tour.
-The Home page introduces the band, while About Us provides background information.
-The Merch page links externally to Bandcamp for purchasing albums and merchandise.
-The Tour page lists upcoming events and includes a sign-up form for visitors to submit their details for updates or newsletters.
-The site uses a simple, static layout with clear navigation, functional links, and a clean, responsive design, making it easy for users to browse and access information.
-### Navigation
+## Features and Navigation

-The navigation is simple and intuitive.
-Each section of the site is clearly labeled, and I can move between pages without confusion.
-All it takes is pressing the button for the page you want, making the site easy to explore even for first-time visitors.
+Navigation: Top bar with links to Home, About, Merch, and Tour.

+Home Page: Introduces the band visually.

+About Page: Provides background information about the band.

+Merch Page: Links externally to Bandcamp for purchasing albums and merchandise.

+Tour Page: Lists upcoming events and includes a signup form for newsletters and updates.

+Responsive Design: Works across different devices and screen sizes.

+Footer: Contains copyright and navigation links.

 ### Footer
 ### Other features
 I implemented a signup form that allows visitors to subscribe for updates from the band.
 By joining the mailing list, users can receive information about new tours, album releases, and other important announcements.
 This feature helps keep fans engaged and ensures they never miss out on upcoming events or new music.